-Fiona Short is a 13-year-old London, Ont., vocalist and student at Lester B. Pearson School for the Arts, but already has a full slate of performances ahead of her as she prepares to star for ‘Phone: The Musical Series’, a series shot vertically and entirely on an iPhone 15.
+A 13-year-old London student at Lester B. Pearson School for the Arts, already has a full slate of performances ahead of her as the star of a new series shot entirely on an iPhone 15.

 “My nana and papa used to babysit me, and I would start singing around the house, and they were like, Fiona, you should really get into singing lessons,” said Short.

-“Organization and making sure you communicate with your teachers is key, if I know I won’t be there for a certain amount of time, I’ll contact them and be like ‘can I have the work that we’ll be doing that time?” said Short.
+“Making sure you communicate with your teachers is key,” she said.
+“If I know I won’t be there for a certain amount of time, I’ll contact them and be like ‘can I have the work that we’ll be doing that time?”

-Short has a key piece of advice for teenagers who are looking to make it into the musical scene.
+Short’s advice for teenagers looking to make it into the musical scene?

 “Just be kind.
-Be a good person, because you can be so talented, but a director wants to work with someone that is a good person that they like working with.”
+Be a good person,” she said.
+“You can be so talented, but a director wants to work with someone that is a good person that they like working with.”

-Young actors aren’t the only ones busy at this time, parents can be very busy as well.
+Young actors aren’t the only ones busy.
+Parents can be very busy as well.

 “Time management is the biggest challenge as a parent.
 Especially with me working full-time, we’re also on the road every single day except for Mondays right now to Waterloo and sometimes I don’t even get time to sleep,” said Short’s mother Tricia Young.